What you'll learn studying electrical engineering at UW-Platteville

 As you explore the field of electrical engineering with the Department of Electrical and Computer Engineering, you’ll design, develop, test, and supervise the manufacturing of electrical equipment from the smallest internal components of a cell phone to the largest power grids.
 It's a field with its eye on the future and integral to the development of electric motors, radar and navigation systems, and self-driving automobiles.

-The UW-Platteville electrical engineering program, accredited by the Engineering Accreditation Commission of ABET, emphasizes use of theoretical concepts that complement practical engineering design and development.
+The Electrical Engineering program is accredited by the EAC Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Electrical Engineering Program Criteria.
+Our program emphasizes use of theoretical concepts that complement practical engineering design and development.
 Learn with cutting-edge tools in areas of emphasis such as electronics and communications, computer, control, and power and energy engineering.

 When you earn your electrical engineering degree in Wisconsin at UW-Platteville, you’ll graduate as a career-ready, creative thinker who applies analytical and technical skills to address design, sales, and management challenges at leading global corporations in communications, technology, power manufacturing, and more.